Peel Memorial, Bury

-The statue is mounted on a granite pedestal 3.66m high.
+The statue is mounted on a granite pedestal measuring 3.66 m in height.
 The front of the pedestal bears the Peel family coat of arms and the word "Peel" in bronze capital letters.
-On the left and right sides are bronze bas-reliefs representing Commerce and Navigation.
-On the back of the pedestal is a circular bronze panel containing a quotation from one of Peel's speeches.
+The left and right sides feature bronze bas-reliefs representing Commerce and Navigation, while the back of the pedestal displays a circular bronze panel containing a quotation from one of Peel's speeches.

-The statue was originally surrounded by an iron railing with gas lights at each corner, although this was later removed.
+The statue was originally surrounded by an iron railing with gas lights at each corner, although these were later removed.